 - Since Windows 11 requires modern hardware features, if you’re running the operating system, it means that the system has an UEFI firmware.

-Unified Extensible Firmware Interface (UEFI) is one of the most important components on your laptop or desktop computer because this firmware is what makes it possible for the software to interact with the hardware.
+The Unified Extensible Firmware Interface (UEFI) is one of the most critical components on your Windows 11 laptop or desktop computer because it’s what makes it possible for the software to interact with the hardware.

-In a nutshell, the UEFI firmware instructs the system to perform some basic functions like starting up, and it also finds and configures the hardware like processor, memory, hard drive, and others so (in this case) Windows 11 can boot.
-UEFI is similar to BIOS (Basic Input/Output System), but it has been designed to provide greater security features and overcome the limitations of the older technology, such as large hard driver support, faster boot times, and more.
+In a nutshell, the UEFI firmware instructs the system to perform essential functions like starting up.
+It also finds and configures the hardware like processor, memory, hard drive, and others so (in this case) Windows 11 can boot.
+UEFI is similar to older BIOS (Basic Input and Output System).
+Some people may still refer to “UEFI” as the “BIOS.”
+However, it was designed to provide greater security features and overcome the limitations of the older technology, such as support for larger hard drives, faster boot times, and more.

-Typically, this type of firmware does not receive updates frequently, but sometimes device makers (for example, HP, Dell, Lenovo, Asus, and all the others) may have to release a patch to fix bugs, improve stability, support new processors, or new features on Windows 11.
+Usually, this type of firmware does not receive updates frequently.
+However, sometimes manufacturers (such as HP, Dell, Lenovo, Asus, and others) may have to release a patch to fix bugs, improve stability, and support new processors or new features.

-If you have a computer that has UEFI firmware, it’s a good idea to find out the version to determine if you need to apply a new update to address problems or improve the functionality of your computer.
+If you have a computer with UEFI firmware, it’s a good idea to find out the version to determine if you need to apply a new update to address problems or improve the functionality of your computer.

-In this guide, you will learn the steps to check the UEFI version on Windows 11, and what you need to do to install the new version.
+This guide will teach you the steps to check the UEFI version on Windows 11 and what you need to do to install the new version.

 To check the UEFI version on Windows 11:

 Search for System Information, and click the top result to open the app.Quick tip: Alternatively, you can also use the “Windows key + R” keyboard shortcut to open the Run command, type “msinfo32,” and click “OK” to open System Information.